Rules And Usage Of The Present Perfect Tense With Examples

 1. Present perfect tense is used to talk about a finished action that was completed recently.

-2. When something started in the past and is still continuing (not finished yet).
+2. When something started in the past and is continuing (not finished yet).

-3. We use the present perfect tense to talk about life experiences and accomplishments.
+3. We use the present perfect tense to tell life experiences and accomplishments.

 What are the 10 examples of present perfect tense?